VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="Fruit of a red mulberry tree in Massachusetts.
 Credit: misspt 2018 on iNaturalist.">
 <param ve-image>

-Paragraph 34 Observations recorded by Hernando de Soto in 1539 during
+Paragraph 34 Observations recorded by Hernando de Soto in 1539 during his travels through Florida and the southeastern states include uses of the red mulberry by tribal communities.[^80] The Rappahannock treated ringworm by rubbing the sap onto affected areas.
+Drinking the liquor made by steeping its bark was a Cherokee remedy for constipation.
+In addition to food and medicine, the red mulberry also provided fiber and pigments for dyeing cloth.
+The Choctaws of northwestern Florida made cloth from its inner bark: Putting the bark in hot water and mixing it with ashes, the threads were woven into a coarse, hemp-like fabric.[^81]
 <param ve-video
 	   src="PyYa6EQQFnw&t=4s">